bcomnes/sublime-tron-color-scheme/README.md

 # sublime-tron-color-scheme

-A standalone fork (and modification) of the Tron and Tron Legacy color schemes from [ColorSublime](http://colorsublime.com/?q=tron).
+A standalone fork (and modification) of the Tron Legacy color scheme from [ColorSublime](http://colorsublime.com/?q=tron).
 Install the following package control package:

 ```
 Tron Color Scheme